Phone 1800 444 396

 What changes with Superannuation Guarantee (SG) calculations?

-The Super Guarantee (SG) rate will remain at 12%.
+The Super Guarantee (SG) remains at 12%.

 Qualifying Earnings include: